enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/manipulating-environment-variables-iii.md

 ---
 ## Practice

-What environment variable is used by your shell to look for executables?
+The `PATH` environment variable is used by your shell to look for ???.

-???

-* PATH
+* executables
-* path
+* directories
-* EXEC
+* paths
-* exec
+* code

 ---